Client: Living by Learning Initiative

 • Highlighted information that our users look for the most during user testing (date, location, work time)

 • Replaced "Details" with "Fun Facts" since most of the tasks are self-explanatory, and our users mentioned that they don't need the information in "Details"

 Task Instruction Steps

 • Cleaned up the cluttered unnecessary elements to achieve a more explicit hierarchy

 • Reduced the amount of information presented in the map and reading texts to help navigate our users' attention

-This is a team project with three other designers.
-I participated in every single part of the process and served as a team leader.
-During the design process, we reached out and worked with different departments and stakeholders in the conversation of community garden around campus.
+This is a team project that we reached out to and worked closely with different departments and stakeholders in the community garden conversation around campus.
 Here're some key takeaways that I learned during the process:

 • Collaboration is the key.
 We conducted experiments and observations in different ways.
-Without learning and working with various stakeholders in this conversation, we would not be able to learn all the insights and accomplish the experiment.
+Without learning and working with various stakeholders in this conversation, we would not learn all the insights and accomplish the experiment.

 • Let the strengths shine.
-School teamwork could be tricky and painful.
+Teamwork could be challenging and tricky.
 However, in this project, I've learned the importance of assigning works based on people's strengths for a high-performance team.